Inspire, Guide and Encourage

 Building emotional intelligence extends to interpersonal skills such as kindness, empathy and teamwork, which are developed through a range of activities such as games and play encouraging sharing and turn-taking, role-playing and talking about our emotions as a group.
 Resilience is encouraged through engaging in adventurous play and supporting children to be adaptable and flexible to change.
 We also embed rituals such as self-help during drop off, dining, sleep preparation and hand washing within our daily practices to help build independence and a sense of agency.
 Children are encouraged to make their own choices and decisions, whilst feeling comfortable and supported to ask educators for help when needed.
 Building these important emotional skills has many benefits to children embarking on a big transitional stage such as starting school.

 Working with Schools, Families and Communities

-An important part of the School Readiness program at Keiki Early Learning is building quality connections with local schools to ensure continuity of learning, a smooth transition for children and a sense of belonging for families.
+An important part of the Pathways to School program at Keiki Early Learning is building quality connections with local schools to ensure continuity of learning, a smooth transition for children and a sense of belonging for families.
 We do this by providing children with school uniforms to try on, organising excursions to local schools, holding transition to school information sessions for families, and inviting teachers and school staff into the service.

 Towards the end of the program, we hold an end of year graduation ceremony and children are provided with a transition to school report outlining their learning journey and individual development.
 Children are supported during their transition, embarking on their journey into formal schooling as independent, creative, problem-solving learners who have the skills needed to excel in the classroom and beyond.